-1 unit per 3,630 s.f. of net residentia l acreage 3.
-Average lot area for single family - not less than 6 ,000 s.f.
-4. erage lot area per dwelling unit; two family and multiple family - not less than 1 ,800 s.f.
-5. Minimum lot area; single family 3 5,000 s.f.
-6. Minimum lot area per dwelling unit; two family and mu ultiple family - 600 s.f.
-7. Minimum road frontage 25 ft.
-8. Average road frontage not less the an 30 ft.
-9. Maximum impervious surface to lot area ratio 80%
+- 3. Average lot size for single family not less than 6,000 s.f. - 4.
+Average lot size area per dwelling unit; two family and multiple family - - not less than 1,800 s.f. - 5.
+Minimum lot size; single family not less than 30 ft.

+- 6. Minimum lot area per dwelling unit; two family and multiple family 600 s.f. - 7.
+Minimum road frontage

+8. Average road frontage

-- E. Other Standards: - 1.
-Any new construction, addition, or reconstruction in this District are also subject to the Freeport Village Design Standards as indicated as being applicable in those Standards. - 2.
+- 1. Any new construction, addition, or reconstruction in this District are also subject to the Freeport Village Design Standards as indicated as being applicable in those Standards. - 2.
 Building height requirements and building setback requirements are included in the Freeport Village Design Standards.